paulmcmanus2021/staticdynamictestinghw/testing_task_1.md

 def self.cards_total(cards)
   total
   for card in cards
-#value is set to attr_reader, unable to be updated.
     total += card.value
 #total needs #{}
     return "You have a total of" + total